MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ## Step 4: Register Azure Stack HCI cluster with Azure

 After creating an Azure Stack HCI cluster, it must be registered with Azure within 30 days of installation per Azure Online Service terms.
-Follow the steps [here](/azure-stack/hci/deploy/register-with-azure) to register the Azure Stack HCI cluster with Azure.
+If you are using System Center 2022, use `Register-SCAzStackHCI` cmdlet in VMM to register the Azure Stack HCI cluster with Azure.
+Alternatively, follow [these steps](/azure-stack/hci/deploy/register-with-azure) to register the Azure Stack HCI cluster with Azure.

 The registration status will reflect in VMM after a successful cluster refresh.